PUBLISHED

 Any new feature is expected to create value - for the user and your business.
 Identify correct qualitative and quantitative signals before launching the feature so you know what to track and measure the outcome.

 Product metrics refer to KPIs around usability, such as task success rate and time on task.
-In other words, is the feature helping users accomplish their goal, in a timely manner?
+In other words, is the feature helping users accomplish their goals, promptly?
 Are they able to find what they are looking for using the navigation instead of relying on search?

 Overall business metrics include the adoption rate of the feature and its financial impact, customer retention, and customer satisfaction.